 what i can not say is how well debian packagers adhere their own standards, or if trisquel scrutinizes those game/art packages, as much as parabola would want to - and i must specify "want to", not actually does - there are so many games and art packages, and their usefulness-to-maintenance ratio is so low, that scrutiny is not an optimal use of the limited time we have available - please do this if you are so inclined - maybe parabola can adopt some of them

-RE: Minetest Mods - gap - 9 months ago -
+RE: Minetest Mods - gap - almost 2 years ago -

 Minetest is a TPPM (third-party package manager), which means it uses non-Parabola repos which are not necessarily compliant with the GNU FSDG or the Parabola Social Contract, and as such may contain proprietary software or proprietary media.